Clustering and Runaway Merging in a Primordial Black Hole Dominated Universe: Dynamics of PBH Clusters

 The relative importance of the 2-body and 3-body binary capture channels depends on the black hole mass as well as internal cluster properties such as the average BH separation and relative velocity.
 Different channels also tend to form binaries with very different properties.
 The 2-body channel favors the formation of very close binaries with high eccentricity \cite{CholisOrbitalEccentricitiesPBH2016}, close enough that they almost immediately merge on a relatively short timescale.
 The 3-body channel usually forms more loosely bound binaries that may be vulnerable to further disruption before they can actually inspiral and merge \cite{LightmanDynamicalEvolutionGlobular1978}.

 To compare the 3-body rate to the 2-body rate, consider that the rates are typically limited by either capture or inspiral, whichever is slower.
-By evaluating the 3-body capture and inspiral rates in Eqs.~(5) and (12) of Ref.~\cite{FrancioliniPBHMergersThree2022} and comparing to the 2-body analysis below, it can be shown that throughout the parameter space of interest, the timescales satisfy
+By evaluating the 3-body capture and inspiral rates in Eqs.~(6) and (12) of Ref.~\cite{FrancioliniPBHMergersThree2022} and comparing to the 2-body analysis below, it can be shown that throughout the parameter space of interest, the timescales satisfy

 where $t_\mathrm{cap, ins}$ are respectively the capture and inspiral timescales and the 2b/3b labels refer to two and three body processes.
-Thus, on average, 2-body interactions lead to a quicker capture, inspiral, and merger than 3-body interactions, so for the remainder of this work we can neglect 3-body interactions, which will not contribute significantly to the PBH merger rate during BHD.
-In the remainder of this paper, we focus on the 2-body interaction channel.
+Thus, on average, 2-body interactions lead to a quicker capture, inspiral, and merger than 3-body interactions.
+As a concrete example, we show in Fig.~\ref{fig:2b3b} the rates for 2-body and 3-body capture and inspiral for one choice of free parameters.
+For the remainder of this work we neglect 3-body interactions, which will not contribute significantly to the PBH merger rate during BHD, and instead focus solely on the 2-body interaction channel.

 As two unbound black holes pass each other on a hyperbolic trajectory with impact parameter $b$ and initial relative velocity $v$ in the center-of-mass frame, they will emit ``gravitational bremsstrahlung'' radiation.
 Using the standard quadrupole formula for the leading order non-relativistic contribution \cite{MisnerThorneWheeler} and neglecting the backreaction on the trajectory, the total energy emitted in gravitational radiation during the encounter can be calculated, as in \cite{TurnerGravitationalRadiationPoint1977}.
 It is sufficient to take the parabolic limit as we expect the velocity at closest approach to be much larger than the initial relative velocity \cite{QuinlanDynamicalEvolutionDense1989,LeeNBodyEvolution1993,OLearyGWsScatteringStellar2009}, which gives